angiecornejo/sdet-automation-test/README.md

 pytest --headless
 ```

-The report is generated everytime the test run, to access it, you can use the following command:
+The report is generated everytime the test runs, to access it, you can use the following command:
 ```bash
 allure serve reports
 ```